tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-It seems that most power outages occur within around `20,000` minutes.
-Also, there are outliers, such as around `50,000`, `80,000`, and over `100,000` minutes.
+It seems that the majority of outage durations occur within around `20,000` minutes, with a sharp decline in frequency as the durations increase.
+There are outliers, such as around `50,000`, `80,000`, and over `100,000` minutes.
+The data is right-skewed, which means it is rare to have a very long-duration of a power outage.

+Next, I perform the other histogram to present the distribution of anomaly levels associated with power outages.

 <iframe
   src="assets/anomaly_lvl_distri.html"